 FAMILY CONSIDERATIONS

-Considering how the family will interact with the fire pit is a key consideration.
+Considering how your family will interact with the fire pit is a key consideration.
 Do they intend to sit around it just for the effect, the conversation or the ambience?
 Or do they intend to have dinner or drinks around it?
 Does the fire pit need to function as a table when the fire pit is not in use?
 When it is not in use does it look aesthetically pleasing or an eyesore when off?

 TO GLASS SHIELD OR NOT TO GLASS SHIELD